adiwajshing/typescript-service-template/README.md

 2. [Serverless](https://www.serverless.com) -- framework to run auto-scaling code in the cloud without a running server
 	- Deploys to API Gateway + Lambda on AWS
 	- Azura functions
+3. [OpenAPI/Swagger](https://swagger.io/specification/) -- Industry standard specification to document APIs in a machine & human readable way, which can then be used to generate code for the client & server.
+Online editor for OpenAPI docs [here](https://editor.swagger.io)
 3. [OpenAPI Backend](https://www.npmjs.com/package/openapi-backend) -- framework that generates route listeners, and request (and optionally response) validation from an OpenAPI file
 4. [OpenAPI Typescript](https://www.npmjs.com/package/openapi-typescript) -- Framework that generates types for all schemas and routes from an OpenAPI spec
 5. [Pino](https://www.npmjs.com/package/pino) -- A really great JSON logger, capable of generating child loggers for specific contexts